Connect with others who understand.

 Others find that their rash is localized to one area, like a member who explained, “I have a bad rash that flares out and itches several times a day.
 What could it be?
 It’s between my breasts!”

 Some people initially assume that a rash under their breasts isn’t tied to lupus.
 One member who experienced this explained, “I have had what looks like a yeast infection under and between my breasts.
-It itches, burns, and hurts, and I have tried several home remedies as well as Diflucan and nothing is helping.
+It itches, burns, and hurts, and I have tried several home remedies as well as an antifungal cream, and nothing is helping.
 The skin is raw now.”

 What Causes a Rash Under the Breasts With Lupus?

 A rash under the breasts can be caused by lupus or something else entirely.
-You’ll need to talk to your doctor to get the right diagnosis for you.
+You’ll need to talk to your doctor to get the right diagnosis.
 Meanwhile, here’s what you need to know about potential causes.

 Cutaneous Lupus Erythematosus